 The ultimate classic accented engagement ring has a simple row of prong set accent stones along the top of the band.
-They perfectly complement the center stone, not matter the shape, from traditional Round to vintage-inspired Emerald cut.
+They perfectly complement the center stone, no matter the shape, from traditional Round to vintage-inspired emerald cut engagement rings.
 Like a plain solitaire, this style of ring will never go out of style.

 0.66 carat Angelix Emerald Engagement Ring in 14k rose gold

 Clustering accent stones on either side of the center stone combines the silhouette of a three-stone design with the simplicity of an accented ring.
 The cluster of accents takes up more space than a single row of accent stones, which makes this a bolder element of a ring.
 It’s an updated take on a classic; perhaps the most famous ring with a cluster of accent stones belongs to Queen Elizabeth.